Biography of Mary Queen of Scots

 In England she became a political pawn in the hands of Queen Elizabeth I and was imprisoned for 19 years in various castles in England.
 Mary was found to be plotting against Elizabeth; letters in code, from her to others, were found and she was deemed guilty of treason.

 She was taken to Fotheringhay Castle and executed in 1587.
-It is said that after her execution, when the executioner raised the head for the crowd to see, it fell and he was left holding only Mary's wig.
+It is said that after her execution, when the executioner raised the head for the crowd to see, it fell and he was left holding only Mary’s wig.
+Mary was intially buried at nearby Peterborough Cathedral.

 Mary with her son, later James I